How to Trim Your Dog’s Nails

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-I worked as a dog groomer for almost a year, so I know a few tricks for safely trimming dogs’ nails.
-It might sound intimidating but I assure you: It is possible to cut your dog’s nails at home.
-All it takes is the right tools and a little (okay, a lot) of patience.
-It also helps to keep your dog occupied with treats or their favorite chew toy and be sure to take lots of breaks.
-Keep reading to learn how to know when it’s time to trim your dog’s nails, plus how to make the process as pain (and stress) free as possible.
+It might sound intimidating, but speaking as someone who worked as a dog groomer for about a year, trust me: It’s possible to cut your dog’s nails at home.
+All it takes is the right tools and a little (OK, a lot) of patience.
+It also helps to keep your dog occupied with treatsopens in a new tab or their favorite chew toyopens in a new tab, and to be sure to take lots of breaks because this aspect of grooming can be anxiety-inducingopens in a new tab for many dogs.
+Below, learn everything you need to know about how to make the process as pain-free (and stress-free) as possible.

 One way to determine if your dog needs a pedicure is to manually extend the toes and assess the length of the nails in relation to the bottom of the foot.
 To do this, place your thumb on top of your dog’s foot and your other fingers on the large pad on the underside of the foot.
 Gently squeeze your fingers together, which will cause the toes to extend.
 With the toes in this position, check to see if the tips of the toenails are level with or go beyond the underside of the foot.
 The former can be left alone, while the latter need to be trimmed.
 To be certain about whether or not your dog’s nails are too long, consult with your veterinarian, vet tech, or groomer.

-It’s best to perform nail trimming only as-needed.
-To get your dog comfortable with being handled, perform regular at-home physical health examinations.
+It’s best to perform nail trimming only as needed and to know how to clip dog nails that are too long safely.
+To get your dog comfortable with being handled, perform regular at-home physical health examinationsopens in a new tab.
 This way, they’ll feel more relaxed when you trim their nails.

-You don’t need a ton of tools to clip your dog’s nails at home.
-Before your start, gather up the following:
+You don’t need a ton of toolsopens in a new tab to clip your dog’s nails at home.
+Before you start, gather up the following:

 Dremel nail grinder